howtoedittv/mogit/README.md

-# qgit
+# mogit

 Cross-Platform Git GUI Launcher

-**qgit** is a simple Git GUI tool available for most Linux distributions and FreeBSD.
+**mogit** is a simple Git GUI tool available for most Linux distributions and FreeBSD.
 It provides an easy way to visualize and interact with Git repositories, making it easy to quickly create a new Git repository.

 ---